sethdavis512/pseudopia-app/README.md

 ## Prettier Config

-Pseudopia can be customized to use your own config.
+Pseudopia can be customized to use your own `prettier` config.

 Default config:
 ```